A total of $184.6 million was invested in the University’s physical infrastructure in 2013 across 115 projects.

 The Biomedical Precinct Extension will help us achieve this goal, delivering world class facilities for UNSW researchers undertaking biomedical and environmental research.

 The famous UNSW Roundhouse is being fully refurbished, creating an exciting new on-campus central meeting space and events venue for our students.
-Works will commence in July/August 2016 and the new-look Roundhouse is set to open in mid-2017.
+Works commenced in mid-2016 and the new-look Roundhouse is set to open in mid-2017.